rust-cli/book/src/README.md

 There are many aspects to this topic, though, that often only reveal themselves later on.

-This book is structure like this:
+This book is structured like this:
 We start with a quick tutorial, after which you'll end up with a working CLI tool.
 You'll be exposed to a few of the core concepts of Rust